John2143/game-of-life/readme.md

 Command line options
  - `-c` Run in no color mode.
  - `-g freq` Change the frequency of the garbage collector.
  - `-p pattern` Begin with this starting pattern.

-Patterns
- - `glider`
+Patterns can be found in `boards/`.
+ - `-n boardname` Set the board name to this string.